Midland Brick: History

-In 1949 Ric established Western Australia's first brick laying school and, in that year, and throughout the 1950s Midland Brick constructed more kilns and created new types of bricks.
-In 1953 the brothers established Midland Brick Co.
-Pty Ltd. Ten years later, following a trip to the United States, they began to plan and build a new and more efficient tunnel kiln.
+In 1949 Charles established Western Australia's first brick laying school and, in that year, and throughout the 1950s Midland Brick constructed more kilns and created new types of bricks.
+In 1953 the brothers established Midland Brick Co Pty Ltd. Ten years later, following a trip to the United States, they began to plan and build a new and more efficient tunnel kiln.